ngo/jekyll-now/_posts/2020-05-01-sslkeylog-for-schannel.md

 NB: all tests were performed on Win10 1909.
 Everything else is yet untested.

-1. RDP client traffic (mstsc.exe)
+1. RDP client traffic (`mstsc.exe`)
 2. Powrershell's `Invoke-WebRequest`
-3. In some cases - traffic from ms edge.
+3. In some cases - traffic from MS Edge.

 ## Known problems